dpharris/OlcbRefresh/README.md

 It is meant to simplify and extend the Arduino code.

 ## Changes:
-1. Added support for multiple processors: Arduino, Teensy, Tiva Each set of libraries are in a separate directory.
+1. Added support for multiple processors: Arduino, Teensy, Tiva.
+    Each set of libraries are in a separate directory.
 2. Simplified the writing of CDI/xml for the node by making a struct{} that parallels the xml structure.